Civil Rights Language Access

 In August 2016, DTSC and the California Environmental Protection Agency (CalEPA) reached a civil rights complaint agreement with Greenaction for Health and Environmental Justice (Greenaction) and El Pueblo/People for Clean Air and Water of Kettleman City (El Pueblo) regarding a 2014 permit expansion approval for Kettleman Hills Hazardous Waste Landfill.
 As one of the terms of the agreement, DTSC developed the Title VI Civil Rights and California Civil Rights Policy and Language Access Policy, as well as the Civil Rights Implementation Plan, to guide DTSC’s Civil Rights program.

-For more information on the development of the Policies and Implementation Plan please click here.
+For more information on the development of the Policies and Implementation Plan please go to our Background and Timeline page.